How to Install a Direct-to-Stud Tub or Shower Surround

 Install the Back Wall Panel

 Install the back wall panel first (some kits have one back panel, others have two).
 Position the back surround panel on the tub and level it.
 Have someone help hold it in place while you check to see how it fits against the walls and the edge of the tub or shower base.
-Once it is sitting, drill pilot holes through the flange of the panel where it meets the center of the studs, and use nails or screws to hold it to the wall.
-Roofing nails that are short with large heads work well for this.
+Once it is oriented properly, drill pilot holes through the top, bottom and side flanges where the panel meets the center of the studs, and use nails or screws to secure it to the wall.
+Short roofing nails with large heads work well for this.
 Follow the manufacturer's recommendations for the nailing interval.Continue to 4 of 6 below.

 Install the Side Wall Panels

 Prepare the Front Wall Panel

 Before installing the last panel, it will have to be drilled for the tub or shower valve and maybe the tub spout.
 Take measurements off of the back wall to the center of the valve and off of the tub or shower base to the center of the valve.
 Transfer these measurements to the tub surround panel.
 Measure very carefully, as there is no fix if you drill the holes incorrectly.

-Drill holes in the surround panel with a hole saw.
-For the faucet valve hole, select a hole saw bit that is large enough to allow the trim screws to fit through, as well as the shower valve.
-(The faucet escutcheon plate will cover the slightly larger hole.)
-For the spout hole, choose a hole saw just a little bigger than the pipe that goes through to the tub spout.
+Drill holes in the surround panel with a drill and hole saw.
+For the faucet valve hole, select a hole saw bit that is large enough to accommodate the trim screws as well as the shower valve (the faucet escutcheon plate will cover the slightly larger hole).
+For the spout hole, choose a hole saw just slightly bigger than the stub-out pipe.

 Install the Front Wall Panel

-Install the plumbing wall side panel.
-Once all of the holes are drilled in the last surround panel, check to make sure they line up with the plumbing before locking the surround panel in place permanently.
+Once all of the holes are drilled in the last surround panel, check to make sure they line up with the plumbing stub-outs before locking it in place permanently.
 If the measurements were slightly off, make small adjustments until the holes line up correctly.
 Then lock the panel into the back wall and level it up.
-Screw or nail the surround flange into the studs after drilling pilot holes.
+Screw or nail the panel's flanges to the studs after drilling pilot holes.